davortsan/AzureAD-B2C-custom-api-to-provision-users/README.md

 # AzureAD-B2C-custom-api-to-provision-users

 **IMPORTANT**
 This .NET Core API uses a version of Microsoft.Graph.Auth library that you can find in preview from NuGet Package.
-Keep in mind the library version that you will find in the code is currently deprecacted and you should not use it in production enviornment. **THIS IS ONLY FOR TESTING**
+Keep in mind the library version that you will find in the code is currently deprecacted and you should not use it in production environment. **THIS IS ONLY FOR TESTING**

 First off, it would be necessary to create a new App registration in your Azure AD B2C portal.
 In my case, **GraphSKD** app was created with the following configuration: